Large-scale Benchmarks for Multimodal Recommendation with Ducho: Introduction

 The remainder of the paper is organized as follows.
 First, in~\Cref{sec:literature_analysis}, we conduct an extensive literature review to analyze popular recommendation datasets and feature extractors observed in multimodal recommendation that justifies the proposed multimodal benchmarking analysis.
 Then, in~\Cref{sec:extraction_framework}, we focus on \duchoOld, the recently proposed framework for the extraction of multimodal features in recommendation, outlining its rationales and main architectural modules, along with its evolution over the two existing versions.
 After that, in~\Cref{sec:experiments}, we present our proposed experimental study, describing the explored multimodal feature extractors, (multimodal) recommender systems, and useful reproducibility details.
-Moreover, in~\Cref{sec:ducho_meets_elliot}, we provide a summarized outline of the overall multimodal recommendation pipeline obtained from the joint usage of \duchoOld and \textsc{Elliot} for our benchmarking analysis.
-Furthermore, in~\Cref{sec:results_discussion}, we present the results of our study, answering three research questions leading from more common to unexplored and more refined experimental settings.
+Moreover, in~\Cref{sec:ducho_meets_elliot}, we outline the modular pipeline used in our benchmarking analysis, which demonstrates the interoperability of the \duchoOld feature extractor with established recommendation frameworks, leveraging models from both \textsc{Elliot} and \textsc{MMRec}.
+Furthermore, in~\Cref{sec:results_discussion}, we present the results of our study, answering five research questions leading from more common to usually-unexplored experimental settings.
 Finally, in~\Cref{sec:take_home}, we point out the main take-home messages of our empirical study, while in~\Cref{sec:future_directions} we provide hints about future directions of the work.